 Why don’t I see the image from my scan along with the report?

-- HealtheLife currently shows only part of your health record, but we hope to expand this over time.
-If you think a particular test should be shown, please contact the health records department of your local health care facility.
+- HealthELife currently shows only part of your health record, but we hope to expand this over time.
+If you think a particular test should be shown, please contact the health records department of your local health information department.

 - Some examples of results Northern Health is unable to share at this time: